Amsterdam/design-system/.github/issue_template.md

 ## Additional notes

-- Mention if the issue is blocking development or critical for release.
 - Provide links to any related issues or discussions.
 - Try suggesting a potential solution or workaround.